 For serious security

-Keen on keeping your Mac files safe and secure?
-The WD My Passport for Mac comes with built-in hardware encryption and password protection to keep your data safe and private.
+You want to keep your Mac files safe and secure, right?
+The WD My Passport for Mac comes with built-in hardware encryption and password protection to keep your data private.
 You can even set up a backup routine with Apple’s Time Machine software to automatically save your data whenever you choose.

 Want to learn more about cyber security?
-Discover how to stay safe online.
+Check out how to stay safe online.

 Lots of photos and creative projects?
 Make speed a priority

-If you’re a design student (or just have loads of Instagrammable photos), you’ll want to prioritise something that transfers bigger files fast.
+If you’re a design student (or just have loads of Instagrammable photos), you’ll want to go for something that transfers bigger files fast.

-Two options to consider are hard drives with USB 3.0 or USB-C connectivity, as well as super-speedy SSD hard drives.
+Two options to weigh up are hard drives with USB 3.0 or USB-C connectivity, as well as super-speedy SSD hard drives.

 USB 3.0 can transfer data at 5 gigabits per second – more than 10 times faster than USB 2.0.
 And USB-C is twice as fast as USB 3.0!

 On the other hand, solid state drives (SSD) can transfer video in seconds.
-They’re up to 4x faster than traditional external hard drives, effortlessly backing up your photos, videos and files.
-They’re also extremely tough to crack because there are no moving parts.
+They’re up to 4x faster than regular external hard drives, easily backing up your photos, videos and files.
+They’re also extremely tough cookies because there are no moving parts.

 Any recommendations?